Tummy Tuck

 Planning Your Surgery

-In order to prepare for your surgery, Dr. Proffitt has several recommendations:
+To prepare for your surgery, Randy Proffitt, MD, FACS Board Certified Plastic Surgeon, has several recommendations:

-• If you smoke, you must completely stop smoking for at least 6 weeks before your surgery.
+• If you smoke, you must completely stop smoking for at least six weeks before the surgery.
 Dr. Proffitt will prescribe a medication that may help you stop.

-• Many medicines, herbal remedies, vitamins, and over-the-counter medicines should be avoided at least two weeks before your surgery and one week after.
+• You should avoid several medicines, herbal remedies, vitamins, and over-the-counter medicines at least two weeks before and one week after surgery.
 We will provide you with a list of drugs to avoid before your surgery.

-• As with many abdominal surgeries, exercise, lifting more than ten pounds, and driving is not allowed for a period of time after surgery.
-You will need to plan on helping after your surgery and leave work if necessary.
+• As with many abdominal surgeries, exercise, lifting more than ten pounds, and driving are not allowed for some time after surgery.
+You must plan on helping after your surgery and leave work if necessary.

-• Usually a tummy tuck can be performed as an outpatient surgery but sometimes it may be necessary to stay overnight.
-This depends on your overall health and the extent of surgery.
+• Usually, a tummy tuck can be performed as an outpatient surgery, but sometimes, it may be necessary to stay overnight.
+It depends on your overall health and the extent of surgery.

 • An abdominoplasty (tummy tuck) is best suited for the patient who has completed her family planning.

-• A tummy tuck is also best suited to the patient who is at their desired weight.
-If you are planning a major weight loss campaign, a tummy tuck should wait until weight loss has reached a plateau.
+• A tummy tuck is also best suited for patients at their desired weight.
+If you are planning to undergo significant weight loss, a tummy tuck should wait until your weight has plateaued.

 Risks